JWST observations of $^{13}$CO$_{2}$ ice: Tracing the chemical environment and thermal history of ices in protostellar envelopes: Discussion

 \subsection{Tracing the chemical composition of the ices}

 Formation of ices begins with the accretion of atoms and small molecules from the gas phase onto cold dust grains.
-Models \citep{garrod2011formation}, experimental results \citep{oba2010experimental,ioppolo2011surface} and studies towards quiescent clouds, low- and high mass protostars \citep{bergin2005spitzer, whittet2007abundance, oberg2011spitzer} all indicate that, under dark cloud conditions, \ce{CO_2} forms efficiently along with \ce{H_2O} through reaction \ref{eq:pathway1}:
+Models \citep{garrod2011formation}, experimental results \citep{oba2010experimental,ioppolo2011surface} and studies toward quiescent clouds, low- and high-mass protostars \citep{bergin2005spitzer, whittet2007abundance, oberg2011spitzer} all indicate that, under dark cloud conditions, \ce{CO_2} forms efficiently along with \ce{H_2O} through reaction \ref{eq:pathway1}:

 In this scenario, oxygen atoms are hydrogenated and converted into \ce{H_2O} and OH radicals.
 These OH radicals will then react with CO accreted from the gas phase to first form the HO-CO complex, which then dissociates resulting in \ce{CO_2} ice.
 The co-formation route of \ce{CO_2} with \ce{H_2O} and the high efficiency of these processes produce the first generation \ce{H_2O}:\ce{CO_2} ices in high abundances, thus explaining the dominant presence of the water component in the \ce{CO_2} bands.
-The strength of this component in the bending mode at 15.2 \ce{\mu}m facilitated its detection in early studies by \citet{d1989discovery} and \citet{graauw1996sws}. \citet{boogert1999iso} and \citet{gerakines1999infrared} also found that the \ce{^{13}CO_2} band of most sources in the ISO sample could be fitted with Gaussian profiles that corresponded to \ce{CO_2} residing in polar ices with several sources requiring only the polar component for an accurate fit.
+The strength of this component in the bending mode at 15.2 \ce{\mu}m facilitated its detection in early studies by \citet{d1989discovery} and \citet{graauw1996sws}. \citet{boogert1999iso}, and \citet{gerakines1999infrared} also found that the \ce{^{13}CO_2} band of most sources in the ISO sample could be fitted with Gaussian profiles that corresponded to \ce{CO_2} residing in polar ices with several sources requiring only the polar component for an accurate fit.
 In observational spectra these polar signatures appear as broad bands peaking at longer wavelengths (Figure \ref{fig:BoogertFWHM}).